airdipu/Bank-Customer-Churn/README.md

-# Bank-Customer-Churn
-# Case study
+# Case study of Bank Customer Churn data

-A dataset containing churn data of a bank.
-The task is to use the data from the dataset to answer a set of questions.
+This is a repository include Python Notebook for Bank customer churn data analysis.
+The task is to use the data from the dataset to answer a set of questions related to churn.

 ## Dataset